 - 3rd finger on the 5th string, 3rd fret

 If needed, check out this link for more on how to read guitar notation symbols.

-The chords you can use for this song are C Major, C7, F Major, C/E, A minor 7, D/F#, G Major, F# dim 7, and E 7.
+The chords were using for the sheet music in the next section are C Major, C 7, F Major, C/E, A minor 7, D/F#, G Major, F# dim 7, and E 7.
 You can click on the chords with links to learn different ways of playing that chord.

 Try the following guitar chords one at a time until you feel comfortable switching between them.
 These chords will be written above the melody in the next section.

 - What are the first chords you should learn on guitar?

 - 6 tips to get better at switching between chords on guitar

 - Learning the four essential 7th chords on guitar